 Tell us something about you outside of work?

-I love to travel: I’ve trekked the Inca Trail in Peru, placed a brick in the refurbishment of the Great Wall of China, and had stitches in hospital in Thailand!
-I’m also really good at keeping goldfish – I've had two pet fish who have lived into their twenties.
+I love to travel: I’ve trekked the Inca Trail in Peru, placed a brick in the refurbishment of the Great Wall of China, been snow-shoe walking in Poland and had stitches in hospital in Thailand.
+I’m also really good at keeping goldfish – I've had two pet fish (named Henry and Anthony) who have lived into their twenties.

 Share this post: